Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 The sooner you act, the better the chances of treating the cause quickly.

-How is blood in the urine of dogs diagnosed?
+How is blood in a dog's urine diagnosed?

 The veterinarian will perform various tests to find the cause of the blood in the urine: